 Each table has different settings (key, load type, etc.) but they all share the same AWS credentials.

-This section allows you to set up the following:
+The additional source settings section allows you to set up the following:

 For more features, switch the configuration of each table to the Power User Mode by clicking the Open JSON editor link.
-Through editing the full JSON configuration you can set up the component (all options described in the GitHub repository) and also the processors (to learn more about processors, see the Developers Docs).
+Through editing the full JSON configuration you can set up the component (all options are described in the GitHub repository) and also the processors (to learn more about processors, see the Developers Docs).

 Changing the JSON configuration may render the visual form unable to represent the configuration, and switching back may be disabled.
 Reverting such changes will re-enable the visual form.
 But whenever possible, the JSON will translate back to the visual form and vice versa.

 All files stored in AWS Glacier are ignored.